netilon/differify/README.md

 key | values | description
 --- | --- | ---
 *deep* | int | indicates quantity of nested objects that should be checked.
-*scan.array* | boolean | if true, it will check for differences in each array elements.
+*scan.arrays* | boolean | if true, it will check for differences in each array elements.
 If false, only check the array length and will do a toString() comparation.
 *returnType* | string | indicates the response format.
 Accepted values are the strings 'array' or 'json'.

 Configuration example: